fasiha/simple-combine-population-statistics/README.md

 3. the combined sample covariance between X and Y, and
 4. the combined population's size.

-Source: See botom of Wikipedia, ["Algorithms for calculating variance"](https://en.wikipedia.org/w/index.php?title=Algorithms_for_calculating_variance&oldid=829952267#Online), the paragraph starting with
+Source: See bottom of Wikipedia, ["Algorithms for calculating variance"](https://en.wikipedia.org/w/index.php?title=Algorithms_for_calculating_variance&oldid=829952267#Online), the paragraph starting with

 > Likewise, there is a formula for combining the covariances of two sets...